 6 Minute Read

-State of the Construction Industry: February 2020 Roundup
+Construction Industry Trends: February 2020 Roundup

 February has been a busy month in the construction industry, and we’re following all the breaking news as it comes.
 From the Coronavirus and its impact on construction to the importance of safety on job sites and the future of construction labor, here are the stories we’re following: